teatwig/nano-9/README.md

 ## Anti-Goals

 - Do not provide 100% compatibility with Pico-8.
+See [compatibility](compat.md) document.
 - Do not provide a comprehensive game development console experience.
 - Do not support `peek()` or `poke()` in their entirety.
 - Do not write P8 or PNG cartridges.